data-edu/data-science-in-education/_book/16-teaching-data-science.md

   - Using R Studio Cloud
   - Providing an R Markdown document for learners to work through
-  - Providing a data set and ideas for how to begin exploring it
+  - Providing a dataset and ideas for how to begin exploring it

 While these strategies are especially helpful for courses or workshops, they can be translated to teaching and learning R in tutoring (or "one-on-one") opportunities for learners.
-In these cases, being able to work through and modify an existing analysis (perhaps in R Studio Cloud) is a way to quickly begin running analyses - and to use the analysis as a template for analyses associated with other projects.
-Also, having a data set associated with a project or analysis - and a real need to analyze it using R - can be an outstanding way for an individual to learn to use R.
+In these cases, being able to work through and modify an existing analysis (perhaps in R Studio Cloud) is a way to quickly begin running analyses---and to use the analysis as a template for analyses associated with other projects.
+Also, having a dataset associated with a project or analysis---and a real need to analyze it using R---can be an outstanding way for an individual to learn to use R.

-### Don't Touch That Keyboard!
+### Don't touch that keyboard!

-Resist helping learners to the point of hindering their learning. @wilson2009 writes about the way in which those teaching others about R - or to program, in general - can find it easier to correct errors in learners' work.
+Resist helping learners to the point of hindering their learning. @wilson2009 writes about the way in which those teaching others about R---or to program, in general---can find it easier to correct errors in learners' work.
 But, by fixing errors, you may cause learners to feel that they are not capable of carrying out all of the steps needed in an analysis on their own.